-Leigh brings interdisciplinary experience spanning design, facilitation, and management to their role as Project Manager & Research Consultant, including backbone support for a collective impact initiative, directing the production of public artworks, and convening creatives to create community archives.
+Leigh joined Collaborate in June 2022, bringing interdisciplinary experience spanning design, facilitation, research and project management to their role as Project Designer & Engagement Manager, including backbone support for a collective impact initiative, directing the production of public artworks, and convening creatives to create community archives.

 In their own words: